What is stamp duty? How much will it cost you? We’ll explain this fully so you can work out how much you can expect to pay.

 How much is stamp duty?

-Stamp duty varies on an increasing scale and is calculated based on the proportion of the value in each tax bracket.
+It varies on an increasing scale and is calculated based on the proportion of the value in each tax bracket.
 Using a stamp duty calculator can help you work out exactly how much you’ll be paying.

-What does stamp duty apply to?
+What does the tax apply to?

 You don’t pay stamp duty on any removable fixtures and fittings that come with your house.
-It’s only calculated on the fixed items such as bathrooms, kitchens or built-in wardrobes.
+It’s only calculated on fixed items such as bathrooms, kitchens or built-in wardrobes.

-Fixtures and fittings could be an opportunity to reduce your stamp duty bill.
+Fixtures and fittings could be an opportunity to reduce your bill.
 First, decide with the seller (before the exchange) the exact cost of all removable fixtures and fittings included in the costs of the sale.
 If this is queried by HMRC, you need to be able to justify how you reached the exact figure when calculating what you owe.